Ch4r0ne/RemoveSophos/README.md

 - Sophos Client Firewall Manager
 - Sophos Client Firewall
 - Sophos Network Threat Protection
-- Sophos Systen Protection Service
+- Sophos System Protection Service

 ## Requirements
 To uninstall the Sophos Endpoint Defense Service, you need SEDuninstall.exe.
 This can be found in the Install_Sophos.exe file.
 Extract the installation file using a zip program and locate SEDuninstall.exe.
 Optionally, you can also find 'AVRemove.exe' and add it to the path where 'Uninstall_Sophos.ps1' is located.